DYANE N. SHERWOOD, PhD

 "Response to Margaret Wilkinson"

 Wilkinson's paper was on the clinical relevance of new research in neuroscience.
 In response, I much appreciated her address, including the importance of giving priority to the patient's affect over on making insightful interpretations.
-I pointed out that much of the research at time should be considered preliminary and that we needed to keep in mind Jung's emphasis on the reality of the psyche and not look to neuroscience to validate our work as clinicians.
+I pointed out that much of the research at the time should be considered preliminary and that we needed to keep in mind Jung's emphasis on the reality of the psyche and not look to neuroscience to validate our work as clinicians.

 2003